 Two Chinese men stand on a street corner and discuss the violence by white workers who carry signs “Burn the Town,” “Kill the Police,” and “Socialism.”
 By 1886, Chinese exclusion was in its fourth year.
 The interests of labor had triumphed.
 White labor enjoyed four years of victory against Chinese immigrants, an early reason and trigger for labor-related breakouts and protests.
 Still, white labor found something to riot about.
 The Chinese observers are puzzled.
 Why are these men allowed to stay while peaceful Chinese workers were forced to go?
 The caption reads, “It is because we don’t do deeds like that, that ‘we must go’ and they must stay?”

 Nast prominently includes a fire hydrant on the left side street corner.
 It is a symbol of municipal progress and rescue.
-It is not being used to put out the fire or anger of the mob.
+It is not being used to put out the fire or quash the anger of the mob.